ShiJindong/ROS-Learning/ROS2/README.md

 Then

-      ros2 run "rosnode"
+      ros2 run "package name" "node name"

-The rosnodes "village_interfaces", "village_wang", "village_zhang" are implemented with C++.
+The packages "village_interfaces", "village_wang", "village_zhang" are implemented with C++.

-The rosnode "village_li" is implemented with Python.
+The package "village_li" is implemented with Python.